ranguli/cpp-project-template/README.md

-# cpp-qt-template
+# cpp-project-template

-Modern project C++20 project template that uses CMake, Qt 6, QML, and vcpkg.
+Modern project C++20 project template that uses CMake, Google Test, and vcpkg.

-## About

-The project template is developed with the premise that the UI will be written entirely in QML to promote sepration of concerns.
-The UI should be split into distinct QML modules to encourage scalability and re-usability.

 ### Why use this?